First Year Counselor Essentials

 The FYCE Fellowship has 12 openings for counselors in their first year of practice who meet the following criteria

-Completed a CACREP-accredited Masters program in Clinical Mental Health or Rehabilitation Counseling
+Completed a CACREP-accredited Masters program in Clinical Mental Health, Rehabilitation Counseling or Masters of Clinical Social Work

 Have an individual supervisor